datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 # Release notes for OpsCenter

+# Release notes for 6.8.10
+15 January 2021

+## OpsCenter Core 6.8.10

+* Refactored the ssl parameters for connecting to Cassandra with client to node encryption.
+This fixed a bug for configurations where only the keystore was specified.
+The `require_two_way_ssl` config parameter has been removed and the case it was introduced for will now be handled automatically.
+(OPSC-16802)

 # Release notes for 6.8.9
 7 January 2021

 ## OpsCenter Core 6.8.9

-* Introduced a new require_two_way_ssl config option in the cluster conf file indicating if one-way or two-way SSL / host certificate validation has been enabled for client to node encryption.
+* Introduced a new `require_two_way_ssl` config option in the cluster conf file indicating if one-way or two-way SSL / host certificate validation has been enabled for client to node encryption.
 Default value is "False" which indicates one-way SSL certificate validation.
 (OPSC-14627)
 * Fixed an issue preventing the update of cluster display name when authentication is enabled.
 (OPSC-16555)
 * Increased the default diagnostic tarball download timeout from 2 minutes to 10 minutes.
 (OPSC-16679)
 * Fixed an issue with ssl communication between opscenterd and the agents in newer versions of Java 8.
 (OPSC-16778)

 ## OpsCenter 6.8.9 Backup Service